manasealoo/Cephalogenomics/04_ComparativeGenomics/GenEra.md

  --memory-limit 100
 ```

-We ran GenEra on the longest isoform of each gene in B. floridae (taxid 7739), Epigonichthys (taxid 231028) and Asymmetron (taxid 223987).
+We ran GenEra on the longest gene isoforms of B. floridae (taxid 7739), Epigonichthys (taxid 231028) and Asymmetron (taxid 223987).
 For example, for Epigonichthys
 ```
 # EPI
 genEra \